 Article 7.4 provides that all claims which the seller can assert with respect to the property pass to the buyer.
 Examples include warranties in respect of conversion work, double glazing or roof covering.
 Please note that the list provided in Article 7.4 is not exhaustive.
 If the SWK guarantee and warranty scheme, Woningborg, Bouwgarant or GIW applies to the immovable property, the guarantee or warranty in question automatically passes to the buyer.
 Information about the time limits and the procedure to be followed can be found in the warranty scheme in question.

 Article 8 Benefits, liabilities and ground rent

-The benefits, liabilities, taxes, levies and ground rent due shall be those of the buyer with effect from
+All benefits, liabilities, taxes, levies and ground rent due, including charges and levies arising from the property division deed and/or the regulations, shall be payable by the buyer with effect from ......